gcanti/fp-ts/docs/modules/Record.ts.md

 ## getTraversableWithIndex

-Produces a `TraversableWithIndex` instance for a `Record` using the provided `Ord` to sort the `Record`'s entries by key.
+Produces a `TraversableWithIndex` instance for a `Record`, using the provided `Ord` to sort the `Record`'s entries by key.

 **Signature**